srikanthbpai/srikanthbpai.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Next semester, Jan-May 2025, I will teach a course on Time series analysis, Real analysis and Introduction to Programming (with MATLAB, R and Python) in MSE.
+Next semester, Jan-May 2025, I will teach a course on time series analysis, real analysis, and introduction to programming (with MATLAB, R, and Python) at MSE.